 “Kombat Kodes” were touted as a major addition to MK3.
 Basically, most of these are gameplay modifiers (blocking/throwing disabled, one player starts at 30% health, fighters morph into other characters, etc.) activated by doing certain inputs on both players’ buttons in the VS screen and end up being rather inconsequential in the long run, even though they would show up in some of the later MK games as well.

 After leaving Midway, Daniel Pesina appeared in an ad for an MK clone called Bloodstorm dressed up as Johnny Cage, leading to a long-standing misconception that he was fired for doing the ad.
-He and his brother Carlos (who played Raiden) apparently also did some work on Data East’s infamous Tattoo Assassins, another MK clone that would never see official release, and this may have contributed to Raiden’s omission (aside from brief cameos) from MK3.
+He and his brother Carlos, who played Raiden, apparently also did some work on Data East’s infamous Tattoo Assassins, an unreleased MK clone with the most ludicrous finishing moves ever seen in a fighter.
+This may have contributed to Raiden’s omission (aside from brief cameos) from MK3.

 To replace the old characters that didn’t make it, several new kombatants show up and bring the playable cast up to 15.
 Some of the MK3 newcomers were quite popular, others… less so.